LANTERN-Dev-Team/LANTERN/README.md

 # Explanation
 In simple terms, the way Lantern works is as follows:
 - As you host, your **Minecraft client** opens the world to LAN, creating a sort of network.
-- When someone joins, their **Lantern client** sends a request, and the host's **Lantern server** responds with a basic handshake.
+- When someone joins, their **Lantern client** and the host's **Lantern server** have a short back-and-fourth:

-- When you accept the connection, the host's **Lantern server** creates a UUID and ServerPlayerEntity using the username, and sends a packet for the connecting client to join the world through the LAN server.
+#
+- Client sends username.
+- Server responds with a confirmation.
+- Client sends UUID.
+- Server responds with a confirmation.
+- Server generates a ServerPlayerEntity, and uses the ClientConnection to create a LanternClientConnection for the player.
+(Which is just an extension of ClientConnection with extra utils / flexability.)
+- Server sends something called a 'GameJoinS2CPacket', which essentially gives the client info on the server, world, world's seed, gamemode, is hardcore, etc, and connects the player to the LAN server Lantern created.

+[This is mostly concept since the GJS2CP hasn't been tested yet, due to other issues.]

 # Notes